-The MultiApp V4.2 eTravel 3.0 EAC/SAC security target claims strict conformance to the Protection Profile [PP-MRTD-EACV2].
+The eTravel 2.5.A EAC/SAC on MultiApp V5.0.A security target claims strict conformance to the Protection Profile [PP-MRTD-EACV2].
 [PP-MRTD-EACV2] claims strict conformance to [PP-MRTD-SAC].

-The MultiApp V4.2 eTravel 3.0 EAC/SAC security target is a composite security target, including the IC security target [IFX-IC].
-However the security problem definition, the objectives, and the SFR of the IC are not described in this document.
+The eTravel 2.5.A EAC/SAC on MultiApp V5.0.A security target is a composite security target, including the IC security target [IFX-IC].
+However, the security problem definition, the objectives, and the SFR of the IC are not described in this document.